solidc0re/solidcore-scripts/README.md

 - develop the `-server` flag further to eliminate all user interaction
 - write more documentation/start a Github wiki
 - implement conditional conf_msg and error reporting
+- add SELinux enforcing check
+- add blank password check for all users, or have all users update their password on next login

 For the next release v0.1.5 alpha:
 - create testing branch for the sake of your sanity and mine